MuseSystems/musebms/app_server/components/system/mscmp_syst_forms/README.md

   #### Sub-directories & Files

-    * `msform`
+    * `api/msform`

-      This directory holds source files and sub-directories for defining form data, defining the abstract configuration of form components, and includes our form controller logic which calls our externally defined business logic in response to user interactions.
+      This directory holds the source files which define the API to the form which is used by the form logic defined in `my_app_web`.

       For each form, we define a single Elixir source file named after the name of the form it exists to support.
-We also create a sub-directory also named after the form.

-    * `msform/my_form.ex`
+    * `api/msform/my_form.ex`

       This Elixir source file defines a single module in the `Msform` namespace which implements the `MscmpSystForms` behavior (typically with `use MscmpSystForms`).
-This module also defines a struct of the form's backing data using `Ecto.Schema.embedded_schema/1` so that we can use the fully data mapping and validation capability of both Ecto and Phoenix forms.
+This module also defines a struct of the form's backing data using `Ecto.Schema.embedded_schema/1` so that we can use the full data mapping and validation capability of both Ecto and Phoenix forms.

-      Finally this module also defines an API for the form which includes the implementation of the `MscmpSystForms` Behaviour callbacks and functions to expose other controller-like logic as appropriate to the forms specific needs.
-Note that the API is typically delegating to specific source files and internal modules written in the `msform/my_form/*.ex` files.
+      Finally this module also defines an API for the form which includes the `defdelegate` calls for the `MscmpSystForms` Behaviour callbacks and functions to expose other controller-like logic as appropriate to the forms specific needs.
+Note that the API is typically delegating to specific source files and internal modules written in the `impl/msform/my_form/*.ex` files.

+      Public facing types for the form are also defined in this file.
+Usually this will contain the definition of `t()` for the embedded schema and the a type `parameters` for use in typespecs associated with Changeset processing.
+Since functions like `Ecto.Changeset.cast/4` require their 'params' argument to be represented as a map and since we know the possible valid structures of the map we can define a typespec to help documenting that structure.

+    * `impl/msform`

+      This directory holds the implementations of form related business logic.
+      The source files defining the business logic for each form is kept in a sub-directory named after the form's name.
+This logic is broken out into topically oriented source files (`actions.ex`, `data.ex`, and `definitions.ex`) as described below.

-    * `msform/my_form/actions.ex`
+    * `impl/msform/my_form/actions.ex`

       This source file typically defines a single module for the form implementing the controller-like actions which are initiated from the user interface or other sources the form should respond to (e.g. PubSub messages).

-    * `msform/my_form/data.ex`
+    * `impl/msform/my_form/data.ex`

       Typically defines a single module containing functions which implement form data validation via Changeset processing.

-    * `msform/my_form/definitions.ex`
+    * `impl/msform/my_form/definitions.ex`

       This file contains a single module directed at resolving a form's "Definitional Concerns".
 In this module we find the implementation of the `c:MscmpSystForms.get_form_config/0` and
       `c:MscmpSystForms.get_form_modes/0` functions.

-    * `msform/my_form/types.ex`

-      A module to define/document form specific typespecs.
-Usually this will at least contain a type `parameters` for use in typespecs associated with Changeset processing.
-Since functions like `Ecto.Changeset.cast/4`
-      require their 'params' argument to be represented as a map and since we know the possible valid structures of the map we can define a typespec to help documenting that structure.